backtrace-labs/umash/README.md

 SMHasher](https://github.com/rurban/smhasher/) and [Yves Orton's extended version](https://github.com/demerphq/smhasher) (after expanding each seed to a 320-byte key for the latter).

+This C library has also been ported to little-endian aarch64 with the crypto extensions (`-march=armv8-a+crypto`).
+On the Apple M1's 3.2 GHz performance cores, the port computes the same function as the x86-64 implementation at a peak throughput of 16 byte/cycle.

 Unlike most other non-cryptographic hash functions ([CLHash](https://github.com/lemire/clhash) and